For Mural / Street Art & Illustration Work

-In general, these following steps need to be taken for the project to roll smoothly.
+In general, these following steps need to be taken for all mural or illustration based work.

 The project needs to be scoped and clarified.
 A light design brief will help to map this out.
 You may already have a design brief ready otherwise it would include such things as: